These are all the countries that are expelling Russian diplomats

 London (CNN)It's the biggest collective expulsion of alleged Russian intelligence officers in history, according to British Prime Minister Theresa May.

-Diplomats are being kicked out of 17 countries -- 14 European Union states, the United States, Canada and Ukraine -- in a co-ordinated effort that represents a significant diplomatic victory for the UK, which blames Russia for poisoning Sergei Skripal and his daughter, Yulia.
+Diplomats are being kicked out of at least 18 countries -- 15 European Union states, the United States, Canada and Ukraine -- in a co-ordinated effort that represents a significant diplomatic victory for the UK, which blames Russia for poisoning Sergei Skripal and his daughter, Yulia.

 The UK has already expelled 23 Russian diplomats.
 Moscow retaliated by sending the same number of UK diplomats back, and by shuttering British cultural institutions in the country.